derekkddj/SSHMAP/README.md

 max_depth: 3 #default max depth, not used now
 # Optional settings
 scan_timeout: 5        # Timeout for SSH connection attempts (in seconds)
+brute_new_credential: False # If True, every new credential will be saved as _bruteforce, so it will be used in next host regadless of the IP
 ```

 ### Usage